Pennsylvania Social Work Licensing Requirements

 LCSW candidates must meet with an approved clinical supervisor for two hours for every 40 hours of work experience they credit towards their LCSW.

-After fulfilling the LCSW requirements, candidates must register for the ASWB clinical exam using the same steps outlined for the LSW exam.
-As of September 2015, the exam fee was $260 and the application fee was $25.
-The clinical exam is a 170-question, multiple-choice that requires 105 (70%) correct answers for a passing score.
+After fulfilling the LCSW requirements, candidates must register for the ASWB Clinical exam using the same steps outlined for the LSW exam.
+As of December 2018, the exam fee was $260 and the application fee was $25.
+The clinical exam consists of 170 multiple choice questions and requires 105 (70%) correct answers for a passing score.

 Candidates who fail the exam must wait 90 days to reapply and will have to pay the application and examination fee again.